brillout/awesome-universal-rendering/readme.md

 #### Static Pre-Rendering

+*Some static pre-renderers, instead of generating HTML upon a generated DOM, directly render your pages to HTML.*

  - [Prerender SPA Plugin](https://github.com/chrisvfritz/prerender-spa-plugin#readme) - Uses Puppeteer to crawl & render your pages.
  - [react-snap](https://github.com/stereobooster/react-snap#readme) - Uses Puppeteer to crawl & render your pages.
  - [prep](https://github.com/prismagraphql/prep#readme) - Uses Chromeless to crawl & render your pages.
  - [SSG webpack plugin](https://github.com/markdalgleish/static-site-generator-webpack-plugin#readme) - Directly render your pages to HTML.
 You provide render functions and routes.
 All routes are rendered at build-time using the render functions you provided.
 Also has a crawl mode to use a headless browser to automatically discover your website's URLs.
- - [React Snapshot](https://github.com/geelen/react-snapshot#readme) - Pre-render React apps at build-time.
-Uses `require('react-dom/server').renderToString` to generate the HTML and uses JSDOM as headless browser to automatically discover your app's URLs.
+ - [React Snapshot](https://github.com/geelen/react-snapshot#readme) - Pre-renders React apps at build-time.
+Uses `require('react-dom/server').renderToString` to directly render the HTML.
+Uses JSDOM as headless browser to automatically discover your app's URLs.